-Sponsorship from local commercial or public agencies to assist the participation of delegates from less developed countries (LDCs) will be particularly welcomed by the Board.
-In addition, host agencies are asked to consider offering reduced fees for participants from LDCs.
-(Note: Less developed countries as defined by UNESCO).
+Sponsorship from local commercial or public agencies to assist the participation of delegates from less developed countries (LDCs) and low-income countries (LIC) will be particularly welcomed by the Board.
+In addition, host agencies are asked to consider offering reduced fees for participants from LDCs and LICs.
+(Note: Less developed countries as defined by the World Bank and the United Nations).